jasonbayton/11ty/_src/support.md

 **Disclaimers:**

-* Topics discussed may used as the subject or reference of articles on this website (anonymously unless otherwise discussed).
+* Topics discussed may used as the subject or reference of articles on this website.
 * For non-dedicated support, NDAs and similar documents are out of scope.
-Share what you are permitted to share, and I'll help as best I can.
+Share what you are permitted to share and I'll help as best I can.
 * Non-dedicated support is best-effort.
 Please respect this is done in my free time and if we're opening a can of worms together I may not be able to dedicate the time needed.
 * I may not be able to respond in a timely fashion at any point during non-dedicated engagements, and make no promises to solve an issue or fully satisfy a need as a casual engagement, but I'll do my best!